Billy B. Van

-Billy B. Van (born William Webster Van de Grift; August 3, 1870 – November 16, 1950) was a prominent American entertainer in the early decades of the 1900s.
-He was a star, progressively, in minstrel shows, vaudeville, burlesque, the New York stage, and movies.
-Under another name, he was a well-known dairy farmer and agriculturist.
-And, at the same time he was a manufacturer of soap products.
-Late in his career, he reinvented himself as a nationally known motivational speaker, and a Yankee goodwill ambassador.
+Billy B. Van (born William Webster Van de Grift; August 3, 1870 – November 16, 1950) was an American entertainer in the early decades of the 1900s.
+He performed in minstrel shows, vaudeville, burlesque, the New York stage, and movies.
+Later in his career, Van became a motivational speaker and a Yankee goodwill ambassador.

 Biography

 Early life

 Billy B Van was born William Webster Van de Grift in 1870, in Pottstown, Pennsylvania.
 (He sometimes stated it was 1871.)
 His parents were George W. Van de Grift, and Henrietta.
 His father was a railroad engineer.
 His grandfather was a dairyman from the Netherlands.

 Early entertainer years

-Van's entertainment career spans some 48 years (1879 to 1927).
-In many ways it reflects the change in American entertainment.
-The arc went from minstrel shows, often in blackface, to vaudeville and burlesque, to the legitimate stage.
-And add to this a career in silent motion pictures, both as producer and actor.
+Van's entertainment career spanned several decades, from about the late 1870s to the late 1920s.
+The changes in his career followed trends in popular American entertainment.
+He began with minstrel shows -- often in blackface, vaudeville and burlesque, then stage theatre.
+In addition to his live performances, he was an actor and producer in silent motion pictures.

 The story is told that Van got his start after his family moved to Philadelphia.
-In 1879 J.C.
+In 1879, J.C.
 Stewart, a well-known manager, advertised for a child to play in H.M.S.
 Pinafore.
 Van auditioned successfully, but Stewart felt that the name was too long, so he changed it to Master Willie Van.
 Van later changed his acting name to William Van, then Billy Van, and finally to Billy B. Van, because there was another Billy Van.

-At age 14 he was in a minstrel troupe in Atlantic City, called Trocadero.
-He was being paid $10 a day.
-By age 20 he is reported playing vaudeville and burlesque with a stock company in Washington, D.C.
+At 14, he was in a minstrel troupe in Atlantic City, called Trocadero.
+He was being paid $10 per day.
+By 20, he was reported to be playing vaudeville and burlesque with a stock company in Washington, D.C.

 Being in the theatre probably did not comport with his parents' goals.
 His father got him a job in his teens at the Brill Car Co., where he was reported to have spent his time entertaining the workers.
 He did not go far in formal education, saying later that he was a graduate of the school of hard knocks (though much later he was made an honorary member of the Dartmouth College Class of 1906).